BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^15]: **Computer or Mobile Device?** Generally, a mobile device is preferred over a computer because it reduces the attack surface.
 If you do choose to use a computer for creating your recovery key, be sure it's not the computer also running Sparrow.
 Generally, keep your keys and your transaction coordinator separate, or you begin to lose the advantages of this scenario.

+[^16]: **Why Optional?** We encourage everyone to create MicroSD backups of their SSKR shares, as described here.
+The _only_ reason that this is listed as optional is because we don't want to discourage you from using this procedure if you don't have an SD Card Reader for iPhone and an extra MicroSD card on hand.
+So, if you can, get that Card Reader and that extra card.
+If you don't have them, just skip these parts, but we suggest that you come back and do them in the future.

+[^17]: **Why QR?** We choose QR as the most automated of the restore methods.
+You should be able to display two of the three QRs from these files (or load them directly in Seed Tool) and restore in a totally automated way.
+However, if you prefer to be able to see your backup words, choose ByteWords.
+Even better, backup in both formats.

+[^18]: **Which Card Is Which?** If you're using our standard procedure MicroSD Card #1 is the one you bought with the SD Adapter, while MicroSD Card #2 and #3 are the ones that came with your Passport.
+If you're using a Passport, it's important to differentiate them, because you will _not_ put a Passport backup on MicroSD Card #1, as it'll be stored the same place as the Passport Backup words.

+[^19]: **Export Together!** One you have clicked the "Export Shares Individually" button do *not* click done until you have exported all three shares.
+Each times SSKR shares are generated, they're modified by new entropy.
+That means that SSKR shares may only be used with the other shares created at the exact same time.

+--

-[^16]: **No Restore?** If it didn't restore, you have a problem.
+[^17]: **No Restore?** If it didn't restore, you have a problem.
 You're probably going to need to go back to Step D and create a new seed.
 But this really shouldn't happen.

-[^17]: **OIB Name.** The Object Identity Block name has one or two words that describe the color of the Lifehash and two words that are random.
+[^18]: **OIB Name.** The Object Identity Block name has one or two words that describe the color of the Lifehash and two words that are random.
 So the last two words _will_ change.
 That's expected.

-[^18]: **Tedious Rechecks.** Tedious double- and triple-checking keeps your assets safe.
+[^19]: **Tedious Rechecks.** Tedious double- and triple-checking keeps your assets safe.
 And really, it should only take a minute to run through all three combinations of your shares.

-[^19]: **Clear Labelling.** No security through obscurity.
+[^20]: **Clear Labelling.** No security through obscurity.

-[^20]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
+[^21]: **Separating Shares.** Part of this scenario ensures that there are no Single Points of Compromise (SPOCs) for your funds by ensuring that none of the keys are ever left unprotected, But, your set of three SSKR shares represents an unprotected key when any two are put together.
 So, you need to immediately divide them up, as planned.
 Don't Dela!

-[^21]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
+[^22]: **SSKR Security.** Remember that no one can do anything with these shares unless they have two of them, so even if you have to just give one to a friend, that's probably fine.
 They'd need a second one to have your key, and even then they'd need a second key to access your funds.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.